wonderfan/blockchain/code-insight/abi/java.md

 # Class File

 A Java class file is a file (with the .class filename extension) containing Java bytecode that can be executed on the Java Virtual Machine (JVM).
 A Java class file is usually produced by a Java compiler from Java programming language source files (.java files) containing Java classes (alternatively, other JVM languages can also be used to create class files).
 If a source file has more than one class, each class is compiled into a separate class file.

+There are 10 basic sections to the Java class file structure:

+Magic Number: 0xCAFEBABE
+Version of Class File Format: the minor and major versions of the class file Constant Pool: Pool of constants for the class
+Access Flags: for example whether the class is abstract, static, etc.
+This Class: The name of the current class
+Super Class: The name of the super class
+Interfaces: Any interfaces in the class
+Fields: Any fields in the class
+Methods: Any methods in the class
+Attributes: Any attributes of the class (for example the name of the sourcefile, etc.)